Geography

 Students will study the first of the GCSE physical units where they will build knowledge of the UK geology and resulting landscapes.
 The content is focussed on what makes landscapes distinctive or special and leads us to study the processes which act in a river and coastal environment.
 We will study the Holderness coastline and the river Wye in detail, prior knowledge of these places would be a real advantage.
 This unit includes a trip to a coastal case study site.

-Year 11 curriculum overview
+Year 11 Curriculum Overview

-7. UK in the 21st century
+7. UK in the 21st Century

 A detailed study of the UK including the physical characteristics of the UK, the population distribution, rainfall patterns, water stress, ageing population, culture and immigration patterns.
 Study of an economic hub, Media City Salford and how the global influence of the UK is changing in conflict zones such as the Ukraine and Syria.
 This unit includes a trip to an urban location.